VN-PhanQuocBinh/VN-PhanQuocBinh/README.md

 ## 💫 About Me

 I am **Phan Quoc Binh**, a highly adaptable Frontend Developer with a strong self-learning spirit.
-Currently, I am a Software Engineering student at **Can Tho University** with a **GPA of 3.8/4.0**.
-I specialize in building high-performance UIs and integrating AI-driven features to deliver impactful user experiences.
+Currently, I am a Software Engineering student at **Can Tho University**.
+I specialize in building high-performance UIs.

 ---